 Most policy decisions are complicated and controversial.
 Decision models can play a crucial role in helping stakeholders figure out what they agree about and what they don't.
-Open-source models are available for anyone interested to download, review, and run with different assumptions.
-This enables stakeholders to explore the issues themselves rather than rely on the "experts' black-box analysts. figure out which assumptions really make a difference -- and often which don't.
-Several organizations have used Analytica models in this way.
+Open-source models are available to anyone interested in downloading, reviewing, and running with different assumptions.
+This enables stakeholders to explore the issues themselves rather than rely on the 'expert' black-box analysts.
+Figure out which assumptions really make a difference; several organizations have used Analytica models in this way.
 Because Analytica models are more transparent than traditional spreadsheets or black-box simulations, participants can more easily understand the assumptions and their implications.

 Are farmed salmon safe to eat?

-Are farmed salmon safe to eat?
-Finnish Public Health analysts show that eating farmed salmon is much healthier than beef.More »
+By comparing the risks and health benefits of farmed salmon, Finnish analysts show that eating farmed salmon is much healthier than eating beef and other animal proteins.More »

 Integrated Climate Assessment Model

-ICAM is possibly the most sophisticated environmental model created with Analytica.
-Experiments with ICAM have generated a wide range of valuable insights and numerous publications.More »
+Possibly the most sophisticated environmental model created with Analytica, the ICAM model has generated a wide range of valuable insights into how to adapt to global climate change.More »

 Do Inuit hunters threaten whale populations?